Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 However, as the BBC article on Gen Z’s pay motivations highlights, Gen Zers have grown up witnessing the consequences of poor working conditions and economic downturns first-hand.

 Naturally, their parents’ (mostly Gen X) struggles have largely shaped Gen Z’s attitude toward work.
-Now, they strive towards achieving what they’ve seen missing in the workplace growing up.
+Now, they strive towards achieving what they’ve seen missing growing up.

 65.5% of Gen Zers want to see their salary increase every 6 months